Saradhe07/Netflix-Movies-and-TV-Shows-Analysis-Projects/README.md

-Netflix Movies & TV Shows Analysis
+🎬 Netflix Movies & TV Shows Analysis

-To explore and understand Netflix’s content
+🔍 Project Overview

+This project focuses on analyzing Netflix’s global catalog to uncover key insights about content distribution, genre trends, and audience preferences.
+Using Python for EDA and Power BI for visualization, the analysis highlights how Netflix has evolved over time in terms of content type, regional availability, and release patterns.

+🧠 Objectives

+Identify the most popular genres and content types (Movies vs TV Shows).

+Analyze the distribution of content by country and release year.

+Understand Netflix’s content growth trends and regional expansion.

+Build interactive dashboards to visualize insights for decision-making.

+🛠️ Tools & Technologies

+Languages: Python

+Libraries: Pandas, NumPy, Matplotlib, Seaborn

+Visualization Tool: Power BI

+Platform: Jupyter Notebook

+⚙️ Process

+Data Collection – Loaded Netflix dataset (.csv) into Python environment.

+Data Cleaning – Handled missing values, removed duplicates, and standardized data formats.

+Exploratory Data Analysis (EDA) –

-how it varies by type, country, genre, rating, and release year, using data visualization and analysis.
+Distribution by genre, release year, and country.

-⚙️Tools & Technologies:
--Python

--Pandas – Data handling and cleaning
+Comparison between Movies and TV Shows.

+Insights into content ratings and duration.

--Matplotlib & Seaborn – Data visualization
+Visualization & Reporting –

--Jupyter Notebook / Google Colab – Implementation
+Created visual trends using Seaborn and Matplotlib.

+Designed an interactive Power BI dashboard for storytelling.

-Key Insights:
+📊 Key Insights

-1)Netflix has more Movies than TV Shows in its library.

-2)Content production increased significantly after 2015.
+The number of Movies on Netflix is significantly higher than TV Shows.

-3)United States and India lead in the number of shows produced.
+United States and India are among the top content-producing countries.

+Netflix’s content grew rapidly after 2015, indicating global expansion.

-4)Most common genres: Dramas, Comedies, and Documentaries.
+The most common genres include Dramas, Comedies, and Documentaries.

-5)The most frequent rating is TV-MA (Mature Audience).
+🧩 Outcomes

+Gained hands-on experience in EDA, data cleaning, and visualization.

+Strengthened understanding of data-driven storytelling.

+Built an interactive Power BI dashboard to present key insights effectively.